clien007/ai_exam/README.txt

 ### API Integration
  - use Postman or any API platform
  - use POST method to login by using this link: http://localhost:8000/api/login
+   - for credetials, you should select form-data in Body tab
    - it should display the token for accessing the API links

  - you should select Bearer Token for Auth Type
    - paste the token you copied after logging in
    - the format should be like this: Authorization: Bearer <token>

  - **API Link Sample**: articles, companies, users
    - Get All Articles: /api/articles (GET)
    - Save Article: /api/articles/store (POST)